thesamim/TickTickSync/README.md

 Thanks to [gsdstr](https://github.com/gsdstr) for the MAJOR refactor that will enhance TickTickSync future development.

+Thanks to [mProjectsCode](https://github.com/mProjectsCode) for his contribution to the Svelte documentation!

 ## Disclaimer

 This plugin was built with the author's specific use cases in mind.
 Additional use cases can and will be considered.